sriramcse93/Anakage_Ticket_Raise_Demo/data/nlu.md

 - steps to recover deleted email from email server
 - Recover deleted E-mail from mail server

-## intent:printer_issue
-- Facing issue in printer
-- Facing error in printer

 ## intent:printer_queue
 - Print jobs stuck in print Queue
 - Jobs stuck in printer queue
 - Print jobs stuck in printer
 - Jobs stuck in printer
 - printer is not working as jobs are stuck in queue
+- Printer is not working due to jobs are stuck in queue

 ## intent:printer_spooler
 - Getting error Printer Spooler Service is not working